 About the Creator:

-Inspired by the environment and three-and-a-half years living on a small sailboat, I spent the last of my savings to purchase equipment, set up a screen-printing studio, and create my company Forest and Fin.
+Inspired by the environment and three-and-a-half years living on a small sailboat, I spent the last of my savings on equipment, set up a screen-printing studio, and created my company Forest and Fin in 2012.
 An award-winning artist and self-taught graphic designer (take a look at my art here: www.laraneece.com), I designed and printed my first nature-inspired screen-printed apparel by hand using water-based inks and a manual press.
 In 2015, I ventured into the world of sustainable apparel design creating a bicycle-friendly wrap skirt for women.
 I successfully funded the first production run of the Bicycle Wrap Skirt on Kickstarter (funded in just one week and raising double what I needed - more than $20,000), which was produced using sustainable materials at an employee-owned co-op in North Carolina.
 This year, I opened a retail shop in the front of my screen printing studio where I sell my products and artwork alongside other quality locally made items in Savannah's Starland District.
 We offer good earthy vibes and promote talented local artist and designers.

 The story of Forest and Fin started in 2009, when I quit my job as a production editor for a book publishing company; moved onto a small sailboat named Illusion; and decided to become an artist.
 The name came from a line in a poem that I wrote when I first moved onto our sailboat and it has a symbolic circular meaning.
 Forest represents plants and fin represents animal; forest symbolizes land and fin symbolizes the sea - those two words encompass the whole world and all of the things that inspire me.